 Books — My most recent book project is Written on Water: Musings on the Sea-run Angle, a two-volume set compiling essays and hundreds of photographs.
 Volume I is available now; Volume II is awaiting completion.
 Preview and purchase here.

-Travel — While the pandemic has certainly altered operations for us we do have an abbreviated calendar of hosted trips for 2022 and will be adding options for 2023.
+Flyfishing Travel — While the pandemic certainly altered operations for us, we had an abbreviated calendar of hosted trips in 2022, and have added options for 2023 and 2024.
 Scroll down and subscribe to our email newsletter to receive periodic updates in your inbox.
 Drop us a line anytime for details, to inquire about availability, or to secure your reservation.

 AS A CURATOR of angling travel, our mission is to provide and create opportunities to experience, celebrate and preserve the world’s great anadromous fisheries.
 In this pursuit, the Steelhead Flyfisher travel portfolio is developed to offer conservation-minded anglers memorable adventure on the world’s best waters for wild steelhead, salmon, sea trout and char.
 We encourage you to join us.